We continue our list of the best games for Mac. The next category is:

 You'll probably need a gamepad to control your ship, though, and this isn't really a game that works well with keyboard and mouse controls.
 Fortunately, there's a free demo available on Steam, so you can check the game out and get the hang of the basics before paying for the full version.

 Fortnite actually started out as something completely different - an 'action building game' that had more of a PvE monster-shooting emphasis.
-This (temporarily) paid-for version of the game costs £34.99 and is now referred to as Fortnite's 'Save The World' mode.
+This (temporarily) paid-for version is now referred to as Fortnite's 'Save The World' mode.
 The pitch is straightforward enough, dropping you into a world - with rather more cartoony graphics than the gritty realism of PUBG - that has been over-run by zombie-like creatures known as 'husks'.
 You can choose a variety of character classes and weapons as you fight the husks, but the game also puts a lot of emphasis on crafting and building, allowing you to build your own bases and weapons that will give you an edge in battle.

 Hotline Miami is unlike anything you've ever seen before.
 A top-down, twitch-based, ultraviolent synth-infused twisted indie trip of weirdness.
 The barebones story has you playing some kind of hitman as strange animal-mask wearing men call your phone and give you "cleaning" jobs.
 Mayhem and copious slaughter ensues.